sahil-kumar-yadav/golang/README.md

 The course assumes basic knowledge of programming concepts.
 Feel free to explore the topics in any order based on your learning preferences.
 Happy coding!

+# fmt.Println() and println() both works
+- println is an built-in function (into the runtime) which may eventually be removed, while the fmt package is in the standard library, which will persist